 As a starter: big green juice, pureed veg soup or green salad

-Your basic meal servings, if I were to wash off the sauces, are ½ cup cooked brown rice, pasta or quinoa, 1/2 cup pulses/legumes for protein and 1.5 cups side vegetables or 2 cups salad.
+Your basic meal servings, if I were to wash off the sauces, are ½ cup cooked brown rice, cooked pasta or cooked quinoa, 1/2 cup pulses/legumes for protein and 1.5 cups side vegetables or 2 cups salad.

 How about a stir fry or sautéed or steamed vegetables, with 1 cup or less of a stew or casserole such as Lentil Bolognese?